atet/ggj2024/README.md

 * For this tutorial, the client computer is set up with Windows 10 and Windows Subsystem for Linux (Ubuntu)
 * On the client computer, you will perform almost identical actions as the server instalation:
-    * Clone the git repos
+    * Clone the Colyseus & Phaser tutorial `git` repos
     * Install Node
     * Start client Phaser code